uio-bmi/IN-BIOSx000/index.md

 * Torbjørn Rognes (Course coordinator), email torognes@ifi.uio.no

+## Mattermost channel

+There is a dedicated [channel on Mattermost for the course](https://mattermost.uio.no/ifi-undervisning/channels/inbios5000).
+All participants with a UiO account should have access.
+It may be used to share information between participants during the course.

 ## Meals

 Coffee and tea will be freely available each morning in the seminar room.